teeks99/inno-test/README.md

 That did absolutely nothing.
 I was shocked, I would have expected some improvement for something that was dealing with so many/large files.
 At this point, I think I have to ask if the NTFS/Kernel overhead is limiting file I/O, but that is another investigation.
+However, the more likely scenario is that this is limited by the couple of threads doing the compression being CPU/??? limited.

 ## Next Steps